ewpratten/crashreport-rs/README.md

 Whenever possible, `crashreport` will try to make clickable buttons in your terminal.
 The work of deciding weather the terminal supports this is carried out by the [`supports-hyperlinks`](https://github.com/zkat/supports-hyperlinks) crate.
 If issues arise, please open an issue over there to add support.

 Worst case, you can force-disable button creation (falling back on printing out a URL) by setting `FORCE_HYPERLINK=0` in your environment.

+## Meta crashes

+Did you manage to crash `crashreport` itself?
+Panics caused inside of panic handlers produce large stacktraces.
+Just open an issue in this repository with your stack trace, and I will try to help you out.